Tips from an expert: things to do in Seward, Alaska

 Where to stay in Seward

 Seward is a popular place to stay as there are no nearby towns.
 Accommodation fills up quickly in the high season, especially around the 4th of July Mount Marathon race, the biggest event of the year.
 Always make sure to book ahead because your next town away would be about an hour drive.
 If you are on a budget, camping is your best option.
 There’s a nice campsite near Exit Glacier and those who want to stay at the waterfront can stay at Miller’s Landing.
 If you’d rather stay in a cabin or hotel, your cheapest option would be to get a cabin at Exit Glacier Lodge.
 Their rooms are a bit more expensive but good value for money.
 Another great option is Seward Windsong Lodge, just a bit further down the road.
 This place has various large buildings and a great cafe and restaurant for dinner (I’d recommend the cafe though because the restaurant was a bit too fancy for my taste, make sure to check the crab cakes!).
-If you’d rather stay in town, The Breeze Inn is a great option.
+If you’d rather stay in town, Breeze Inn is a great option.
 They are located right at the waterfront and their rooms are very neat.
 All of those accommodations have been tried by me over the past years and I can recommend all of them, depending on your budget.
+For more options on where to stay in Seward, go here for availability and prices.

 Other useful information about Seward